roboyeti/wth/Readme.md

 ## ![WTH](/web/favicon/favicon-32x32.png) - What the Hash?
 ![WTH Web Interface](/screenshots/wth_web001.png)

+## PLEASE NOTE: This is beta software and may not work as intended.
+Please file issues if you find something broken!
 WTH was designed with the goal of providing an expandable, quick health status / earnings viewer for cryptocurrency related interests, miners, etc.

-It isn't meant to compete with fancy web UIs with charts and graphs.
-It was originally developed to allow me to get a fast view on the health of all my GPU/CPU miners, especially for things that wouldn't get alerts generated from a one stop shop mining pools.
+It isn't meant to compete with fancy web UIs with charts and graphs (yet).
+It was originally developed to allow me to get a fast view on the health of all my GPU/CPU miners, regardless of miner software or pool software.

 Mostly, I was frustrated at looking at half a dozen or more web pages just to check in on miners, pools, and portfolios.